What is a Midlife Crisis?

-It is natural stage that happens to many people at some point (usually at about age 40, give.
-People may feel discontentment or boredom with life or with the lifestyle (including people and things) that have provided fulfillment for a long time.
+Mid life is natural stage that happens to many people at some point (usually at about age 40, give.
+People may feel discontentment or boredom with life or with the lifestyle (including people and things) that have provided fulfilment for a long time.

-The phrase “midlife crisis” was first introduced by Elliot Jaques in 1965, and used extensively by Freudian psychologists like Carl Jung.
-It was described as a normal period during the lifespan, when we transition from young people to older adults.
+It is described as a normal period during the lifespan, when we transition from young people to older adults.
 During this time, adults evaluate their achievements, goals, and dreams against what they had wished for in the past, and what stage they are facing in life.

 Both men and women can experience a midlife crisis, but they experience the crisis differently.
 Men focus directly on their achievements, and their desire to prove their success to others around them, while women tend to fixate on their physical appearance, sexual attraction, and what they can do once their parenting duties have ended.

 People who spend their lives dedicated to fulfilling their aspirations and objectives are less likely to have a midlife crisis; growing older is easier for them.
 Others go through life on autopilot, and suddenly realize that they are getting older, time has passed them by, and that they haven’t accomplished very much.

 This can leave them with a feeling of malaise and regrets, often accompanied by a midlife crisis.
 The crisis can take on many forms ranging from mild to dangerous, and may impact health, well-being, and finances.
 Adults can survive a midlife crisis by recognizing the symptoms and addressing them as they occur.